 AWS – Identity Access Management:

-Amazon Web Services handles the cloud user management through Identity Access Management (IAM) that allows the users to manage aces to AWS services and resources with high-end security.
+Amazon Web Services handles the cloud user management through Identity Access Management (IAM) that allows the users to manage aces to AWS hosting services and resources with high-end security.
 IAM enables users to create and manage AWS users and groups and assign them the authority to access AWS resources through permission which either allows or deny.
 IAM being free of cost to include different capabilities, such as:

 - Users: This capability is used when the system encounters a human login interaction.